Arsen Zakharyan: 2020–21 season

 Zakharyan made his debut in the Russian Premier League for Dynamo Moscow on 1 November 2020, in a game against FC Tambov during the 2020–21 season.
 He made his first starting lineup appearance for Dynamo in the first league game after the winter break, on 28 February 2021, scoring his first goal in a 2–1 away win against FC Akhmat Grozny.
 He became the third-youngest Dynamo player to score a goal in the Russian Premier League, after Aleksandr Kokorin and Pyotr Nemov.

-Zakharyan was nominated player of the month for February, March and May 2021 by Dynamo fans thanks to his performances, including a late winner against CSKA Moscow in May.
+Zakharyan was nominated player of the month for February, March and May 2021 by Dynamo fans based on his performances, including a late winner against CSKA Moscow in May.
 He was voted as player of the 2020–21 season by Dynamo fans, and the Russian Football Union (RFS) nominated him best under-21 player of the season.

 2021–22 season

 Zaharyan's first goal of the 2021–22 season came on 23 July 2021, opening the score in a 2–0 away victory over FC Rostov; he was also selected as player of the game.
 On 9 December 2021, the Russian Premier League awarded him as the league's best under-21 player of 2021.

 Zakharyan was voted player of the season by Dynamo fans for the second season in a row.
 He also finished second in the vote for the best under-21 player of the league season, losing out to league's top scorer Gamid Agalarov.
 The RFS also named him best young player and the best left midfielder of the 2021–22 season.